Keyboard shortcuts

 Behavior

-• Executes the command via sh -c "<command>" on Unix or powershell -Command "<command>" on Windows.
+• Executes the command via sh -c "<command>" on Unix, or powershell.exe -NoProfile -NonInteractive -Command "<command>" on Windows (same shell in both sandboxed and unsandboxed mode).

 • Captures both stdout and stderr.

-• Returns the exit code along with the output.
+• Returns the exit code along with the output if non-zero.

 • Default timeout is 30 seconds.
-If the command exceeds the timeout, it is killed.
+If the command exceeds the timeout, it is killed (on Unix, via the process group so backgrounded grandchildren are caught too).

 • Supports cancellation: pressing Ctrl+C while a command is running kills the child process.